Williams Landing: Town Centre and Employment Precinct

 Williams Landing's Neighbourhoods are complemented by the new town centre, proximity and direct access to the Princes Freeway, Williams Landing railway station, and a high level of connectivity with surrounding road infrastructure.
-There is a large level of amenity existing an planned for the town centre area, including a shopping centre and several completed office buildings and higher density residential uses, with a significant pipeline of development in future.
+There is a large level of amenity existing and planned for the town centre area, including a shopping centre and several completed office buildings and higher density residential uses, with a significant pipeline of development in future.
 The progressive development of Williams Landing will deliver a significant level of road infrastructure to the benefit of surrounding suburbs.

 According to the Star Weekly, proposed development in Williams Landing is expected to create about 13,000 white-collar jobs in the western suburbs over the next 15 years.
 The employment hub to include 5000 square metres of office space, a 50-room hotel and shops.
 Statistics show about 46.5 per cent of workers living in Point Cook and Williams Landing are university-qualified.
 Williams Landing Town Centre will create more jobs in the local area so they will no longer have to travel to Melbourne for work.

 Williams Landing has been identified within the Plan Melbourne strategy as a key 'activity centre,’ providing surrounding populations with retail and service amenity, as well as a commercial employment precinct.
 Its position allows for convenient commuting to and from the city, helping to ease issues associated with rapid population growth in Melbourne's west.
 According to a report prepared by economists, Williams Landing holds the potential to employ more than 23,000 people – the majority of these in white-collar fields – based on its strategic location within one of Australia's fastest growing municipalities, the City of Wyndham.

 Notable tenants include Target Australia who signed an agreement for lease with Cedar Woods for a 12,860 square metre office building, consisting of eight levels and catering for 850 employees.
 The building is Target Australia's new headquarters and located in Williams Landing, the 225ha master-planned community in Melbourne's west.

 Cedar Woods has secured a lease with the Victorian State Government for a new office building at Williams Landing, Victoria.

 Tricare Aged Care is expanding its first project in Victoria, with 263 bed aged care facility in Williams Landing in 2 phases.

-The town centre is also complemented by three apartment buildings. and two strata office buildings.
-The developers vision include more apartment living facilities and more strata offices in the pipeline.
+The town centre is also complemented by three apartment buildings and two strata office buildings.
+More apartment buildings and offices are planned.

 Economic research to investigate Williams Landing's employment potential by Macroplan Dimasi found there is potential for 29,000 white-collar jobs to be created in Melbourne's west by 2031 under a low growth scenario.